benimadhav188/EmpolyeeBurnoutAnalysis/README.md

 Navigate to the project directory and open the notebook:

-Bash Copy code google colab notebook ProjectEBA.ipynb Run the analysis:
+Bash Copy code jupyter notebook ProjectEBA.ipynb Run the analysis:

 Execute the cells in the notebook to perform the data analysis and model training
 </p>